 8x8 Extreme Sudoku Online: Fish, Wings, and Maximum Difficulty

-8x8 Extreme Sudoku is the hardest difficulty in the 8×8 format, generated with the fewest clues that still guarantee a unique solution — typically 15 to 18 pre-filled cells out of 64.
-At this level, even X-Wing and forced chains may not produce immediate progress.
-The solver must deploy three-row fish patterns (Swordfish), pivot-based elimination chains (XY-Wing), and structured bifurcation across a densely populated candidate grid.
-8x8 Extreme is not just the hardest 8×8 puzzle — it is a comprehensive rehearsal for Expert-level 9×9 Sudoku.
+8x8 Extreme Sudoku is the second-hardest difficulty in the 8×8 format, generated with approximately 15 to 18 pre-filled cells out of 64.
+At this level, even X-Wing and forced chains may not produce immediate progress — the solver must deploy Swordfish, XY-Wing, and structured bifurcation to make consistent advances.
+8x8 Extreme is a comprehensive rehearsal for Expert-level 9×9 Sudoku; solvers who want an even steeper challenge can progress to 8x8 Evil Sudoku, which adds Jellyfish, XYZ-Wing, and AIC chains.
 Play free Extreme puzzles on SudokuPro.

 Characteristics of 8x8 Extreme Sudoku